TruongLouis-Programmer/Project-ForestGuard/README.md

 ## **1. Abstract**

 **TerraNodes** introduces a decentralized, solar-powered environmental intelligence network that transforms ecological preservation into an economic incentive.
-By combining ultra-efficient sensor technology, secure mesh networking, and a blockchain-based Proof-of-Environment (PoE 2.0) consensus, TerraNodes enables real-time monitoring of forests, oceans, and natural reserves — while minting **ECO tokens** as verifiable rewards for positive ecological outcomes.
+By combining ultra-efficient sensor technology, secure mesh networking, and a blockchain-based Proof-of-Environment (PoE) consensus, TerraNodes enables real-time monitoring of forests, oceans, and natural reserves — while minting **ECO tokens** as verifiable rewards for positive ecological outcomes.

 Unlike traditional monitoring programs that depend on expensive centralized infrastructure, TerraNodes offers a **self-sustaining, tamper-resistant, and scalable model** where governments, organizations, and citizens earn value by maintaining environmental health.
 Through a fusion of IoT efficiency, renewable energy, and cryptographic trust, TerraNodes aims to create a new global standard for ecological accountability and incentive-based sustainability.